Lightning-Universe/lightning-flash/docs/source/general/finetuning.rst

 freeze_unfreeze
 ---------------
-In this strategy, the backbone is frozen for x epochs then unfrozen.
+By default, in this strategy the backbone is frozen for 5 epochs then unfrozen:

-Here we unfreeze the backbone at epoch 5.

 .. testcode:: strategies

+    trainer.finetune(model, datamodule, strategy='freeze_unfreeze')

+.. testoutput:: strategies
+    :hide:

+    ...

+Or we can customize it unfreeze the backbone after a different epoch.
+For example, to unfreeze after epoch 7:

+.. testcode:: strategies

     from flash.core.finetuning import FreezeUnfreeze

-    trainer = flash.Trainer(max_epochs=10)
-    trainer.finetune(model, datamodule, strategy=FreezeUnfreeze(unfreeze_epoch=5))
+    trainer.finetune(model, datamodule, strategy=FreezeUnfreeze(unfreeze_epoch=7))

 .. testoutput:: strategies
     :hide: